 With Kenya’s independence in 1963, the population of missionaries grew considerably.
 This decade founded many of the activities currently flourishing at RVA.
 The school began an interscholastic sports program with basketball and rugby.
 The choir and band programs were nationally recognized, accompanied by a strong drama program.
 Students began taking college entrance exams, the National Honor Society’s chapter of Elimu Bora was founded, and a spirit of educational excellence emerged.
 In 1967, under Roy Entwistle, RVA was the first school in Africa to receive American accreditation.

 In the 1970s, overcrowding presented the school with several challenges.
 Many of the nearly 400 students were sleeping on floors, and an overwhelming student-to-staff ratio left scores of students without adequate supervision.
 When Roy Entwistle accepted the role of principal in 1976, he began building smaller and more numerous dorms, while also bridging students and staff through relational programs like Caring Community.

 RVA continued to grow in the 1980s.
 Under the leadership of Mr. Entwistle, the school gained national recognition in sports and global recognition in academics.
 As RVA reached its full complement of students, the school board capped enrollment at 550.
 In 1981, RVA’s rugby team won the inaugural Prescott Cup, and in 1994 they obtained this trophy for the 10th time in 14 years.

-In 1998, Roy Entwistle handed leadership of the school to Jim Long, who served as superintendent for five years before passing this role to Tim Cook who passed it on to Tim Hall and currently Mark Kinzer helms the school, and RVA continues its march toward spiritual vibrancy and academic excellence.
+In 1998, Roy Entwistle handed leadership of the school to Jim Long, who served as superintendent for five years before passing this role to Tim Cook who passed it on to Tim Hall.
+Currently Mark Kinzer helms the school, and RVA continues its march toward spiritual vibrancy and academic excellence.